simplystats/simplystats.github.io/_posts/2016-11-09-not-all-forecasters-got-it-wrong.md

 times.
 If you get it right every time then your 70% statement was wrong.

 So how did 538 outperform all other forecasters?
-First, as far as I can tell they model the possibility of an overall bias that affects every state.
+First, as far as I can tell they model the possibility of an overall bias, modeled as a random effect, that affects every state.
 This bias can be introduced by systematic lying to pollsters or under sampling some group.
 Note that this bias can't be estimated from data from